Ormskirk: Local economy

 There is a Morrisons on Park Road, which was converted from a Safeway in 2005.
 The site was formerly home to the local gasworks, and the local Rover/Morris car dealership (Balmforths).
-The Two Saints is a modest retail park which opened in 2000 and contains a number of retailers including McDonald's, Argos, Mobility Store, Poundland, Aldi and a gym.
+The Two Saints is a modest retail park which opened in 2000 and contains a number of retailers including McDonald's, Argos, Mobility Store, Sports Direct, Aldi and a gym.
 In December 2013, when Blockbuster entered administration, its store at Two Saints closed.
 A Tesco Metro was located on Church Street, but it closed in April 2015.

 An out of town business park, The Hattersley Centre, opened in February 2008, with a Home Bargains, Howdens, Tile Giant, Magnet, Jewson, Halfords (which closed in 2020) and a Plumbase.
 After Focus DIY went into administration, its store on the Hattersley Centre closed.
 An application for Asda to open in the unit was rejected in February 2011, after the application was submitted in August 2009.
 The centre was never fully occupied, and had been struggling since its completion.
 Netto closed down in August 2016, after the firm pulled out of the United Kingdom.
 The store had opened in November 2014.
 2019 saw the Hattersley Centre expand with new units being built on adjacent unused land and occupied by Lidl and Toolstation.
 The expansion followed funding of £6.2M being secured from the Royal Bank of Scotland to clear the adjacent land and build new units.

 One of the last significant manufacturing businesses remaining in Ormskirk were Atkinson & Kirby, who make hardwood floors and employed 80 people.
 They relocated in September 2015 after operating from Ormskirk for over 100 years.
 Businesses in the town are mainly professional and financial services, such as solicitors, estate agents, and accountants.